 As far as islands in the sun go, Bribie’s got game.
 Despite the relative development of the bayside, 86% of the island is a national park.

 The surf side of the island is where most adventurers find themselves headed, owing to the stretches of uninterrupted beaches perfect for 4WD, fishing, surfing, boating and camping.

 Of the 74 islands in the Whitsundays, there’s bound to be one or two that keep things on the down low.
 While the Haymans and Daydreams of the world flounce about in the sun confident in their regalia and bells and whistles, Shaw Island takes the less assuming route, content to let its natural attributes speak for themselves.
 And speak they do.

-This emerald isle, ringed with ivory silica sands is popular with sail groups and bareboaters looking for a calm place to moor (check out Billbob Bay); the granite rock formations rise bulbously above the palm-dotted tree line as day trippers splash in the clear waters below.
+This emerald Queensland island, ringed with ivory silica sands is popular with sail groups and bareboaters looking for a calm place to moor (check out Billbob Bay); the granite rock formations rise bulbously above the palm-dotted tree line as day trippers splash in the clear waters below.

 Part of Lindeman Island National Park, the island is also home to the third highest hill in the Whitsundays and a plethora of feathered friends making it very popular among both bushwalkers and birdwatchers.